stassemenyuk/film-library/README.md

 ## Description

-This is test project and films are stored as state in App.js.
+This is a test project and films are stored as a state in App.js.

 ## Usage